Two more deaths recorded in North East Lincolnshire

-There were two more coronavirus deaths recorded in the latest 24-hour period in North East Lincolnshire.
+There were two more coronavirus deaths recorded over the bank holiday weekend in North East Lincolnshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in North East Lincolnshire.